 There is no chemical pest control program for campus trees.
 Pest control is limited to cultural and mechanical practices and non-chemical applications such as insecticidal soap and dormant oil.
-Trees that are in distress are mulched with composted wood mulch, put on a watering schedule, and deep root fed in the fall.
-In 2018, F&S formalized the IPM program and posted an overview online at http://www.fs.illinois.edu/services/grounds/integrated-pest-management.
+Trees that are in distress are mulched with composted wood mulch, put on a watering schedule, and deep root fed in the In 2018, F&S formalized the IPM fall. program for Grounds department and posted overview online an at https://docs.fs.illinois.edu/wpcontent/uploads/2023/04/integrated-pestmanagement-program.pdf In 2024, Agricultural, Consumer, and Environmental Sciences (ACES) formalized their IPM program for land in their control.